 Nigerian stews are notorious for having “assorted meat,” or a combination of poultry, red meat, tripe, and even some fish for good measure– but I’m satisfied with chicken and shrimp for most of my renditions.
 Either way, sear all of the meat, and set it aside until the stew base cooks down.

-Timing is a little arbitrary for this, but you basically cook it until it darkens and the oil starts to separate from the tomatoes.
+Use palm oil here rather than vegetable oil.
+Sauté your peppers and onions until the water evaporates.
+Timing is a little arbitrary for this, but you basically cook it until it darkens and the oil starts to separate from the stew.
 Then you add the Ẹ̀fọ́, and watch it all disappear–literally.

 At first, it is going to disappear almost instantaneously, and all that will remain is extra water.
-It’s as though the stew was designed with Nigerian grandmothers in mind — no matter how much spinach you think you put in, you’ll always need to feed it more.
-I add the spinach in first, since it is going to release the most water, and then add the kale toward the end to keep the leaves intact.
+It’s as though the stew was designed with Nigerian grandmothers in mind — no matter how much vegetables you think you put in, you’ll always need to feed it more.
+The collards and kale should be chopped evenly so the leaves keep their structure.
 You’ll eventually hit a tipping point at which the leaves will stop disappearing–then all you have to do it let as much water evaporate as possible.

 Once the water is gone, add the meats back in, and serve it with iyán (pounded yam)– in this case “poundo yam” because I used yam flour rather than fresh yam.
 It’s not as starchy as the real thing, but it does the trick, I guess…